teffland/allennlp-skopt/README.md

 Hyperparameter search on complex architectures and optimization setups can be difficult to specify, often requiring bespoke scripts.
-We instead leverage the flexibility and utility of allennlp's config files with an extended syntax that allows specification of conditional logic and namespace shortcutting.
+We instead leverage the flexibility and utility of allennlp's config files with an extended syntax that allows specification of search dimension ranges and choices.

-### Syntax

-Hyperparam search configuration files should mirror the structure of the base config stripped only to the fields which should be explored and any others needed for allennlp's --override argument as constants.
+Hyperparam search configuration files should mirror the structure of the base config, stripped down only to the fields which should be explored (and any others needed for allennlp's --override argument as constants, more on this later.)

-#### Search Dimensions
+### Search Dimensions

 The fields we want searched over should be wrapped in a list, giving either the range (for int and real dimensions) or choices (categorical).
 If the list is two numerical values, it's interpreted as a range (order doesn't matter).
-If it's three or more, or the values are strings or special types (null and bools), then it's interpreted as categorical.
+If it's three or more, or the values are strings or special types (`null`, `true`, `false`), then it's interpreted as categorical.

 For example we may have: